joe7575/techage/manuals/manual_ta2_EN.md

 ### TA2 Clutch

 With the clutch, axles and machines can be separated from the energy storage.
 This means that the axles after the clutch come to a standstill and machine systems can be rebuilt.
+When assembling the clutch, make sure that the arrow on the top of the block points to the energy storage system.

 [techage:ta2_clutch_off|image]